BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

 }

 // contractAddress is used to prevent cross-contract replay attacks.
-// amount, in wei, specifies how much TOMO should be sent.
+// amount, in wei, specifies how much VIC should be sent.

 function signPayment(contractAddress, amount, callback) {
     var message = constructPaymentMessage(contractAddress, amount);